Apotell/UHDM/python/pybind11/README.md

 ## Milestone 1: Load/Save Functionality

-The current implementation provides a `UHDMDatabase` class that can:
+The current implementation provides a `Database` class that can:
 - **Load** UHDM binary files from disk
 - **Save** UHDM data back to binary files